BloodOrange1866/LSTM-AutoEncoders-for-Anomoly-Detection/README.md

 ## Evaluation

 This section discusses the evalaution of the chosen approach.
 For reference, I did not perform any hyperparameter exploration such as a [grid search](https://scikit-learn.org/stable/modules/grid_search.html).
-I simply tinkered with the architecture manually.3
+I simply tinkered with the architecture manually.
+I firstly started with 2 LSTM layers in the encoder and decoder, and played around with 16,32,64 and 128 hidden units.
+I then moved over to 1 LSTM layer for the encoder-decoder repeating the same number of hidden units.
+Ultimately, the architecture with X provided the most accurate model.

 ### Loss curves